PoRa-dayo/NotITG-Enchantment-Noteskin-Workshop/README.md

 *You can change your default settings for Outfox (including default noteskin) in-game by going to the main menu, select Options -> User Experience -> Appearance Options.*

-# Customization (both NotITG and Outfox)
+# Customization (NotITG, Outfox and Etterna)
 *You will only be changing the "enchantment-custom-3d" folder.*

 - You can check the Previews folder for previews in an easily viewable and browsable format.
 Use it to figure out what noteskin variant you want.
 - Head on to the Customization folder and build your own customized noteskin.
 - Keep opening the noteskin variant folders that you prefer until you eventually see the "enchantment-custom-3d" folder.
 - Copy the "enchantment-custom-3d" folder.
-- In the NotITG game folder, go to "NoteSkins"/"dance" folder (or in the Outfox game folder, go to "Appearance"/"NoteSkins"/"dance" folder), then paste the folder and replace files, then restart the game to apply the variant.
+- In the NotITG or Etteerna game folder, go to "NoteSkins"/"dance" folder (or in the Outfox game folder, go to "Appearance"/"NoteSkins"/"dance" folder), then paste the folder and replace files, then restart the game to apply the variant.

 Example video applying the "Plain Bright Simple" arrow variant to "enchantment-custom-3d":